-- Allow a single value to have multiple versions

-- Multi-version schedule

-- Note values read

-- Example

-- r1(x0)w1(x1)r2(x1)w2(y2)r1(y0)w1(z1)c1c2

-- Transaction 1 reads an earlier version than the value written by transaction 2
+- Allow a single value to have multiple versions - Multi-version schedule - Note values read - Example - \cdot r1(x0)w1(x1)r2(x1)w2(y2)r1(y0)w1(z1)c1c2 - Transaction 1 reads an earlier version than the value written by transaction 2 t3 needs to wait until t2 terminates, because it read x2 Since its timestamp is larger, it has to read this value instead of x0 t4 is a "late writer". t5 (with a later timestamp) has already read y2, and t4 can no longer change it.
+So, t4 needs to be aborted.

 - Multi-version timestamp ordering (MVTO)

 - Each version carries the timestamp of the transaction that created it

 - Each read reads the last version that was written before the timestamp of the transaction

 - Writes:

 - wi(x)

 - If there was a read rj(xk) with

-- time(tk)<time(ti)<time(tj)
+- time(tk)<time(tj)

-- abort ti
+- · abort ti

 - Otherwise, write x with timestamp ts(tk)